2001

-2001 was the second hottest year on record at the time, which was amplified by the end of a years-long La Niña phase.
+2001 was the second warmest year on record at the time, which was amplified by the end of a years-long La Niña phase.
 The Atlantic and Pacific tropical storm seasons were both more active than usual.
-The deadly Bhuj Earthquake took place in Gujarat on January 26, while the strongest earthquake in 36 years took place in Peru on June 23.
+The deadly Bhuj Earthquake took place in Gujarat, India on January 26, while the strongest earthquake in 36 years took place in Peru on June 23.
 A potential health crisis occurred when a major outbreak of foot-and-mouth disease spread among British livestock, bringing about the deaths of millions of animals.
 Four hominid species were described or proposed, and several major archaeological finds took place, including a set of terracotta citizens near the Terracotta Army.
 The pygmy three-toed sloth was also first described in 2001.
 The year had the fewest successful orbital spaceflights since 1963, with eight crewed missions.
 Successes in space exploration included the landing of NEAR Shoemaker on an asteroid and the arrival of 2001 Mars Odyssey on Mars.

 Politics and religion in the final months of 2001 focused intently on the Muslim world and Islamic terrorism after the September 11 attacks.
 The Catholic Church was active in 2001, as Pope John Paul II went on several goodwill trips to meet with non-Catholic religious groups and investigations of sexual abuse cases among the church's priests began.
 Former Yugoslav president Slobodan Milošević was arrested and became the first head of state to be charged with crimes against humanity by an international body.
-The 27th G8 summit took place in Genoa and was met by 200,000 protestors, where one was killed.
+The 27th G8 summit took place in Genoa and was met by 200,000 protestors.
 2001 took place during a minor recession among developed and developing nations, with only middle income nations avoiding an economic downturn.
 The recession saw economic crises take place in Argentina and in Turkey.
 American energy company Enron and the European airlines Sabena and Swissair all ended operations in 2001.
 In popular culture, the Harry Potter and The Lord of the Rings film franchises were launched, the iPod and iTunes were invented for music, and three major sixth-generation video game systems became available.
-The Mac OS X and Windows XP were launched, as was the Wikipedia project.
+The Mac OS X and Windows XP operating systems were launched, as was the Wikipedia project.